 When we released the first version of Qovery in January 2020, we wanted to make app deployment as frictionless as possible for any developer.
 Meaning, deploying your app is as simple as putting a Dockerfile and files at the root of your project.
 Configuring your application and its required resources (CPU, memory, database, storage, custom domain) was so simple that thousands of developers are using Qovery today.
 But the .qovery.yml brought three significant downsides:

 Complexity to configure your application

-Since we launched our web console, configuring an application is difficult.
+Since we launched our web console, configuring an application has been difficult.
 You can't do it from the web console.
-You have to edit the .qovery.yml from your repository, commit, and push your changes to apply them, which is inconsistent and definitely not the experience that we want to offer to our users.
+You have to edit the .qovery.yml from your repository, commit, and push your changes to apply them, which is inconsistent and not the experience we want to offer to our users.
 Removing the .qovery.yml means that app configuration will be possible via the Qovery web console.

 Multiple apps from the same git repository

 Because Qovery relies on the .qovery.yml within a git repository, managing multiple times the same repository as different apps are not possible.
 Removing the .qovery.yml will make deploying multiple times the same repository possible.

 - You need to start the same application in a "worker" mode and "API" mode.

 - You need to deploy an app for several customers, but each customer needs its app.